mzntaka0/audiotube/README.md

 # audiotube
-Easily can get audio and subtitle from YouTube
+Easily can get audio and 'standard' subtitle from YouTube